snotskie/ttrpg/md/index.md

 - **Mixing Group Strategies:** These two approaches may be combined, with some members rolling and taking their median, and the other members providing Help to let the lower-rolling members attempt their rolls again.
 However, a group member cannot both roll and Help for the same action.
 - **Staying Grouped:** In general, once characters become a group as part of a Check or Contest, they remain a group until the end of the Check or Contest and are treated as a single character for the sake of the rules, sharing benefits and risks.
-- **Opponent Groups:** Also note, a character cannot force other characters to become a group of Defenders, unless an Ability, item, or situation would allow.
+- **Opponent Groups:** Also note, a character cannot force other characters to become a group of Defenders, unless an effect, item, or situation would allow.

 ### Complex Attacks
 <!-- _class: rules -->